Hardware-Legnano/cardano-stake-pools-tools/README.md

 You need to customize and replace:

-* **LEADERLOG.JSON**: replace it with the path to your leaderlog.json, you can use curl or echo it and pipe to jq
+* **LEADERLOG.JSON**: replace it with the path to your leaderlog.json, you can use curl or cat it and pipe to jq
 * **APIKEY**: API key of your telegram bot
 * **CHAT_ID**: Chat ID of your telegram public/private group